oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Shadow <Badge text="New"/>

-You can change the style of the component by adding the `shadow` property, the property is a` boolean` so you can add it without any value.
+You can change the style of the component by adding the `shadow` property, the property is a` boolean` value.

 </card>